AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language/02-spark_language_subset.rst

 * Assertions in Ada are just :ada:`Boolean` expressions

   - They can be executed
-  - Thus they can raise runtime errors (to be checked in SPARK)
+  - Thus they can raise run-time errors (to be checked in SPARK)

 * Low-level assertions